miraisolutions/Covid19/README.md

 available [here](https://github.com/CSSEGISandData/COVID-19) and to analyze them.

-The results are visualized as a shiny app.
+The results are visualized as a shiny app, available at https://mirai-solutions.ch/gallery/covid19

 ## Installation